Edit Content

 Sometimes, A New Perspective Can Make All The Difference

 Incontinence.
 It’s not something we like to talk about, but it can happen to all of us.
-In fact, more than 25 million people live with some type of incontinence every day.
+More than 25 million people live with some type of incontinence every day.
 And for most of those people, it takes them an average of about 6-7 years just to talk to their doctor about the problem.
-That’s 6-7 years living with leaks.
+That’s 6-7 years of living with leaks.
 6-7 years hiding accidents from loved ones.
 6-7 years trying to find ways to cope with the condition.
 6-7 years of letting the condition limit relationships with friends, family, and work.
 And it’s 6-7 years of allowing incontinence to control you.

 At NAFC, we hear from a lot of people with questions about their condition; how to manage it, how to stop it, and what products to try.
 But the one emotion that rings true in everyone is shame and embarrassment.
 Women and men are so very ashamed of this condition that it keeps them from getting close to others.
 It causes them to avoid doing the things they once loved.
 It prevents them from getting help for their bladder leaks.
 It keeps them from living a life without leaks.